jerryhgladinet/docs/user_serveragent/source/index.rst

 This is why you need |prodname|; resolving issues between file-sharing requirements, mobility and remote access, while preventing the leakage of your critical data through security and control. |prodname| takes care of the following objectives:

-* Make the Windows file server, mobility and remote-access friendly
+* Make the Windows file server mobility and remote-access friendly
-* Maintain file-server accessing paradigm
+* Maintain file-server accessing paradigm for local and remote access

     - Provide NTFS security permissions
     - Allow Active Directory integration
     - Drive Mapping and on-demand access

-* File sync and share features integrated into a traditional network share
+* File sync and share features integrated into a traditional Windows file server network share

 Overview